Decompression surgery as a treatment for spondylosis

 Laser Spine Institute’s spondylosis surgeries

-At Laser Spine Institute, we offer several different types of minimally invasive decompression surgery.
-After evaluating a patient’s imaging scans and treatment history, we might recommend one of the following procedures:
+At Laser Spine Institute, we perform a range of minimally invasive outpatient decompression procedures.
+After performing a thorough evaluation that includes a physical examination and the taking of diagnostic imagery, we might recommend one of the following procedures:

-- A minimally invasive foraminotomy, during which we will widen the passageways through which nerve roots exit the spinal canal
+- A minimally invasive foraminotomy — involves widening the passageways through which nerve roots exit the spinal canal

-- A minimally invasive laminotomy, during which we will remove a portion of the bony structure that serves as a “roof” for the spinal canal
+- A minimally invasive laminotomy — involves removal of a portion of the bony structure, called the lamina, that helps to form the spinal canal

-Ultimately, these surgeries are intended to help address pressure that spondylosis has placed on a patient’s spinal cord or nerve root.
-By doing so, they can help alleviate pain, tingling, numbness and other forms of spondylosis-related discomfort.
+These surgeries are designed to help address pressure that spondylosis has placed on a patient’s spinal cord or nerve root.
+By doing so, they can help relieve pain, tingling, numbness and other spondylosis-related symptoms.

-When spondylosis occurs in the zygapophysial joints, it may be considered a form of facet syndrome (spinal osteoarthritis).
-Patients might instead consider a facet thermal ablation as a treatment.
-This surgical procedure is performed to deaden the local nerve in the facet joint, preventing it from sending pain signals to the brain (much like a root canal).
+When spondylosis occurs in the spinal joints, it may be considered a form of facet syndrome, or spinal osteoarthritis.
+Patients may also be recommended a minimally invasive facet thermal ablation as a treatment.
+This surgical procedure is usually performed in conjunction with a decompression procedure to deaden a local nerve in the facet joint, preventing it from sending pain signals to the brain.

-Because Laser Spine Institute’s surgeons perform all procedures using minimally invasive techniques, they are associated with shorter recovery times^ and lower complication rates than traditional open neck or back surgeries.
+Because Laser Spine Institute’s highly skilled surgeons perform these procedures using muscle-sparing techniques, they are associated with a shorter recovery time and lower risk of complication^ compared to traditional open neck or back surgeries.
 At Laser Spine Institute, we can help you evaluate the various types of decompression surgery for spondylosis.
-To schedule a consultation, contact us today.
+To learn more, contact us today.